((AP Photo/Andrew Harnik)

 Murkowski, Romney back Jackson, all but assure confirmation

-WASHINGTON (AP) — Republican Sens.
-Lisa Murkowski and Mitt Romney announced Monday night they will vote to confirm Judge Ketanji Brown Jackson’s historic elevation to the Supreme Court, giving President Joe Biden's nominee a burst of bipartisan support and all but assuring she'll become the...
+Republican Senators Lisa Murkowski and Mitt Romney say they will vote to confirm Judge Ketanji Brown Jackson’s historic nomination to the Supreme Court, giving President Joe Biden’s nominee a new burst of bipartisan support to become the first Black woman on the high court.

 War Crimes Watch: Hard path to justice in Bucha atrocities